Winter Weather Closure Policy

 - Based upon conditions and circumstances, the regional campuses may be considered for schedule changes or closure separate from any decisions made on the Uptown campus.

 - Unless specifically stated otherwise, the Academic Health Center is excluded from general schedule changes or closures.

 - It should be kept in mind that classes are held beyond the Monday-Friday schedule and that snow removal cannot always be delayed over a weekend.
 Likewise, schedule changes or cancellations may be needed for evening or weekends.

 Snow Removal Procedures

 In the event of a snow or ice storm that will affect safe travel around campus, either on foot or in vehicles, the Police shift supervisor will notify Public Safety Dispatch.
-The dispatcher will contact personnel for Grounds and Parking by text, email, or telephone and will also advise the Director of Public Safety or designee.
+The dispatcher will notify contact personnel for Grounds and Parking by text, e-mail, or telephone (as appropriate), and will also advise the Director of Public Safety, or designee.

-The Assistant Director of Parking Maintenance and the Director of Grounds, Moving & Transportation will manage personnel to effect snow removal as necessary.
+The Asst.
+Director of Parking Maintenance and the Director of Grounds, Moving & Transportation will call in appropriate personnel to effect snow removal as necessary.

-The managers of maintenance operations at the regional campuses will manage personnel to effect snow removal as necessary.
+The managers of maintenance operations at the regional campuses will call in appropriate personnel to effect snow removal as necessary.

 Snow Removal Priorities